 Using Caprylic Acid for Vaginal Yeast Infection

-Caprylic acid is a fatty acid found in the milk of various mammals, coconut oil and palm kernel oil.
-It’s also a natural antimicrobial pesticide used as a sanitizer in food industry and as a disinfectant in healthcare facilities and schools.
-Studies show that it’s an excellent fungicide , meaning that it can kill yeast cells (Candida) that cause a yeast infection.
+Caprylic acid is a fatty acid found in the milk of various mammals, coconut oil, and palm kernel oil.
+It’s also a natural antimicrobial pesticide used as a sanitizer in the food industry and as a disinfectant in healthcare facilities and schools.
+Studies show that it’s an excellent fungicide, meaning that it can kill yeast cells (Candida) that cause a yeast infection.
 Let’s look at the most recent studies:

 - A 2016 study shows that coconut oil is as effective in killing Candida cells as ketoconazole (a potent antifungal drug)

 - A 2012 study found that caprylic acid is among 4 fatty acids that can be successfully used in Candida treatment.

 Caprylic acid works by destroying the protective membrane of the Candida cells.
 As it’s not water soluble it can penetrate the wet mucosal tissues where Candida cells can be found.
 As it can get deep within the membranes, it’s more effective than other natural remedies for Candida which are water soluble and will only kill Candida cells that are found on the surface of mucous membranes.

 You can easily incorporate caprylic acid into your diet by using caprylic acid supplements and you can make the most of it when suffering from a yeast infection by making your own coconut oil suppositories.
 Keep reading to find out how to do it!